SharePoint/sp-dev-docs/docs/schema/modification_guid_name-element-workflow.md

 The modification name is displayed as the link text for the modification link on the workflow status page.

-To specify a modification form, you must first set the <span sdata="cer" target="P:Microsoft.SharePoint.WorkflowActions.EnableWorkflowModification.ModificationId"><span class="nolink">ModificationId</span></span> property of the <span sdata="cer" target="T:Microsoft.SharePoint.WorkflowActions.EnableWorkflowModification"><span class="nolink">EnableWorkflowModification</span></span> activity to the GUID you generated for your modification form.
+To specify a modification form, you must first set the <span><span class="nolink">ModificationId</span></span> property of the <span sdata="cer" target="T:Microsoft.SharePoint.WorkflowActions.EnableWorkflowModification"><span class="nolink">EnableWorkflowModification</span></span> activity to the GUID you generated for your modification form.
 You can have multiple modifications available in your workflow; you must assign each modification a unique identifier.

 ## Example